 • Software/Media costs

-Complete the application form here (Coming Soon) explaining your business idea and how you propose to spend the funding.
+Complete the application form here explaining your business idea and how you propose to spend the funding.

-• You have a viable new business idea that is ready to start trading within 6 months of receiving funding.
-Alternatively, you need to have already started trading but are within the first 6 months of first trading
+You have a viable new business idea that is ready to start trading within six months of receiving funding.
+Alternatively, you are within the first six months of first starting to trade.

 There are a number of ways you can secure funding for your business idea including loans, investors, pitching competitions and crowdfunding.